 Freedom of Movement

 At the moment, all the member states of the EU adhere to the Schengen rule.
 Basically, it allows the freedom of movement of all European Union member states, and a few notable exceptions.
 What does this mean for Europeans?
 It means travelling to another country has never been cheaper or easier!
 All you have to do is make sure the passport is current and valid.
 There is no reason for a visa or to worry about the length of your stay.
 For the time being, the immigration policy allows you to travel unimpeded from one member state to the next.
 The situation, though, may change because of Brexit.
-So, it’s best to visit sooner rather than later when the rules change.
+So, it’s best to visit sooner rather than later when the rules change or if you are wondering about getting UK passport make sure to check out the Second UK Passport.

 This one’s for all the travellers in the world who have to scrimp and save to get by.
 Unfortunately, no one can travel forever because a budget only stretches so far.
 However, Europeans can eek out their funds by working and earning money.
 And, it isn’t like the kind of jobs you find in South America and South East Asia where they don’t pay!
 As an EU national, you don’t just get to move freely but to live and work in Britain too.
 Even better, they have to pay you because zero hour contracts are getting phased out at the moment.
 So, a trip to the UK is accessible and pays off, literally!